7h3cyb3rm0nk/fs-daemon-rs/README.md

 # fs-daemon-rs
-A file monitoring daemon on rust
+A file monitoring service on rust that monitors every event recursively on a specified directory

+USAGE :
+  #### cargo run /path/to/directory